The-Doraemonians/Brocc_Li/exam/exam_prep.typ

   ]
   94. What are the challenges of the _policy_ in RLHF?
   #answer-box[
-    - Robust reinforcement learning is difficult.
+    - Robust reinforcement learning is difficult
+      - Balance between exploring new actions and exploiting known rewards
+      - Challenge increases in high-dimensional or sparse reward settings
-    - Policy misgeneralization: training and deployment environments are different.
+    - Policy misgeneralization: training and deployment environments are different ]
-  ]
   95. Name and explain the three key concepts for language agents.
   #answer-box[